 If you ever noticed your dog with red, swollen inflamed eyelids or dull dry cornea accompanied by thick yellow discharge, there could be a high possibility that it is suffering from a medical condition known as dry eye.
 Dry eye, or technically known as keratoconjunctivitis sicca, is one of the painful and potentially dangerous dog eye problems caused by inadequate production of tears.

-It is common for an affected dog’s cornea and conjunctiva to become dry, red, and inflamed due to lack of adequate lubrication.
+It is common for an affected dog’s cornea and conjunctiva to become dry, red, and inflamed due to a lack of adequate lubrication.
 However, if not diagnosed and managed, it could turn into a severe case and lead to complications such as painful corneal ulceration, impaired vision, and even blindness.

 Cause of dry eye

 The cause of dry eye is not well understood, but it is believed that autoimmunity plays a big role in the development of the disease.
-In this case, body’s immune system tends to self-attack the tear gland tissue, resulting in decreased production of tears which leads to inadequate lubrication of the eye.
+In this case, the body’s immune system tends to self-attack the tear gland tissue, resulting in decreased production of tears which leads to inadequate lubrication of the eye.
 Some other causes include canine distemper virus or feline herpes virus infection, medications such as sulphonamides, and also hypothyroidism.

-As for the treatment of this dog eye problem, cleansing the eyes several times a day with warm water will help the dog to feel better and could stimulate its tear film production.
+As for the treatment of this dog’s eye problem, cleansing the eyes several times a day with warm water will help the dog to feel better and could stimulate its tear film production.
 Furthermore, two common ophthalmic medications could also be used once or twice daily to stimulate the production of tears, namely cyclosporine and tacrolimus.

-These agents act by suppressing the dog’s immune system, hence reversing the immune-mediated damage to tear glands and restore tear production.
+These agents act by suppressing the dog’s immune system, hence reversing the immune-mediated damage to tear glands and restoring tear production.
 It is important to note that dry eye condition is not curable and hence life-long medical care is needed for the successful outcome of this disease.
 Unfortunately, there is currently no known preventative measure for this medical condition.
 The only thing that we could do is not to breed dogs with this problem so as not to pass on this trait to any offspring.

-Entropion is one of the common dog eye problems that involves the genetic abnormality of the eyelids, causing a portion of the eyelid to invert or fold inwards.
+Entropion is one of the common dog eye problems that involve the genetic abnormality of the eyelids, causing a portion of the eyelid to invert or fold inwards.
 The inward folding often causes the hair on the surface of the eyelid to rub against the cornea, resulting in friction, irritation, and discomfort that can severely damage the eye.